 Monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars, CRCD's functional currency, at the exchange rate prevailing at the end of the reporting period.
 Revenues and expenses are translated at the exchange rate prevailing on the transaction date.
 Realized and unrealized gains and losses on investments arising from those translations are accounted for in the Statements of Comprehensive Income under "Gains (losses) on investments".
 For other monetary assets and liabilities denominated in foreign currencies, changes related to foreign currency translation are reported under "Other operating expenses" in the Statements of Comprehensive Income.
-CRCD uses foreign exchange contracts that aim to systematically hedge currency risk for assets valued in foreign currency.
+CRCD aims to systematically hedge currency risk for assets measured in foreign currency, unless the exposure stems from the long-term expected returns of certain asset classes.
 CRCD has decided not to apply hedge accounting.